Summer Assignments

 Mr. Organ - Todd_Organ@edenpr.k12.mn.us

 - Students may choose their book from any of the genres listed below.
 Please make sure your choice is written by an American author.
-Students may pick up their choice books from our Media Center front desk or English department, visit the local public library, or purchase on your own.

 - If you are not sure if an author is American, please use the internet to verify before you begin reading.

 - You will be completing various activities with the book when class begins, so please mark favorite lines, quotes, scenes, or descriptions as you read.
 Read and enjoy the book without additional requirements.
-Alternatively, use Post-Its or another note sheet if using a library book.

 - Bring your book with you on the first day of class.